July Fourth holiday marked by shootings in several cities and a fireworks-related death

 In the New York City borough of Queens, police said one person was dead and three injured following a post-fireworks triple stabbing.

-Meanwhile, a Wareham, Mass. man is dead after being hit by a firework.
-Police said they found 70 year-old Robert Spagnuolo with a “facial injury."
+Meanwhile, a Wareham, Massachusetts, man is dead after being hit by a firework.
+Police said they found 70-year-old Robert Spagnuolo with a “facial injury."
 He was pronounced dead at the scene.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.